ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

     draw a rectangle with a given width, height, penColor and fillColor, with the current location of the turtle being the lower left corner, and the bottom side tilted by an angle tilt (specified in degrees) relative to the horizontal axis.
+After the rectangle is drawn, the turtle should return to its original position with an orientation of 0 degrees with respect to the X-axix.
 Use a turtle called t to create the drawing
     """

     # Insert code to draw the rectangle

+drawRectangle(50, 100, 0, "red","")
 ```

-Add the five parameters to the version of the function we wrote earlier and modify the code to make it generic.
+Write the above code below the previous function definitions.
+You may use the code for any of the previous versions as a starting point, although one of those versions is easier to extend to case where you want to draw a rectangle at given orientation.
+So, think through your algorithm for the general case and select the starting implementation that is the easiest to build on.

 Next we want to draw two rectangles at different locations.
 To make sure that you can do that change the function call
 at the bottom of the file from something like this:

 ```
-drawRectangle()
+drawRectangle( 50, 100, 0, "red", "")
 ```

 to something like this, that draws a rectangle with a given size and color,  picks up the pen and moves to a new location,